Cairo Congress of Arab Music: Recordings

-The Congress' sections focused on the past, present and future of Arabic music, and believing such music to be in decline, it made recommendations for its revitalization and preservation.
-360 performances of Arabic music by the visiting groups were recorded, and many of these recordings survive in the Phonotèque of the Bibliothèque nationale de France in Paris.
-162 of these records were released by His Master's Voice, and a collection of those records was given to the Guimet Museum in Paris by King Fuad I.
+360 performances of Arabic music by the visiting groups were recorded, and many of these recordings survive in the Phonotèque of the Bibliothèque nationale de France in Paris, the British Library and the Ethnological Museum of Berlin.
+162 of these 78 rpm records were released by His Master's Voice, and a collection of those records was given to the Guimet Museum in Paris by King Fuad I.